Search element - Quick search bar

 My toddler had weaned and now wants to feed again

-If your older child had stopped breastfeeding before your new baby was born, they might ask to feed again once they see you breastfeeding.
-This is common—some children are curious about the milk, some want to try breastfeeding again, and others may just want to feel close to you.
+If your older child has stopped breastfeeding before your new baby was born, they might ask to feed again once they see you breastfeeding.
+This is common.
+Some children are curious about the milk, some want to try breastfeeding again, and others may just want to feel close to you.

 Read more about growing your family